 Many abused animals end up in shelters, so if you’ve been thinking about adopting an animal, there is nothing better than giving a home to an animal who has been abused and deserves a new, happier chance in life.

-Some animal organizations host events on this day, such as peaceful protests, seminars, awareness rallies, participate in them, and get educated.
+Some animal organizations host events on this day, such as peaceful protests, seminars, and awareness rallies.
+You can participate in them and get learn more about animals.
 Zoos, shelters, and veterinary clinics may also organize events to raise funds and awareness, so participating in them is a great way to help the animals.